lianqq3/metacrafters_erc/README.md

 ## 4. Deploy the Contract
 1. Navigate to the **Deploy & Run Transactions** tab (left sidebar).
-2. Choose the Environment:
-   - **JavaScript VM**: For testing the contract locally within Remix.
-   - **Injected Web3**: To deploy on a real testnet or mainnet using MetaMask.
-3. Under "Contract", select `ValorantPoints` from the dropdown (it should be listed if the contract compiled successfully).
+2. Under "Contract", select `ValorantPoints` from the dropdown (it should be listed if the contract compiled successfully).
-4. Click **Deploy** to deploy the contract.
+3. Click **Deploy** to deploy the contract.

 ---